JedrekDabrowski/JedrekDabrowski/README.md

 ### Hello everybody 👋

-Experienced React Native developer with a passion for mobile app development.
+I am experienced React Native developer with a passion for mobile app development.
 Recognised for strong problem-solving skills and an ability to quickly learn new technologies.
 I consider myself to be well organised and highly motivated.

 As a React Native developer, I enjoy supporting open-source projects that drive the growth of the community.
 I actively take part in discussions, sharing my knowledge and experience, which helps me support others while also learning new things.
 Additionally, I am part of React Native Warsaw conferences team, bringing developers together to exchange ideas and grow together.

 ---

 ### My open source Project
-I am developing my own React Native Template to speed up creating my own projects.
+I am developing React Native Template to speed up creating my own projects.

 [EasydoorReactNativeTemplate](https://github.com/Easydoor-Software/EasydoorReactNativeTemplate)